stanfordnmbl/osim-rl/README.md

     pip install git+https://github.com/matthiasplappert/keras-rl.git
     git clone http://github.com/stanfordnmbl/osim-rl.git

-`keras-rl` is an excelent package compatible with OpenAI, which allows you to quickly build your first models!
+`keras-rl` is an excellent package compatible with OpenAI, which allows you to quickly build your first models!

 Go to the `scripts` subdirectory from this repository